Dysar/tunnl.ai/README.md

 - 🤖 **AI-Powered Analysis**: Uses OpenAI's GPT to analyze websites and determine if they're related to your tasks
 - 📝 **Daily Task Management**: Set your tasks each day to help the AI understand what's relevant
 - ✅ **Smart Task Validation**: AI validates your task descriptions to ensure they're specific enough for effective blocking
-- 🎯 **Sample Blocked Sites**: Shows you 5 example websites that would be blocked for each task
 - 🚫 **Smart Blocking**: Automatically blocks distracting websites while allowing task-related content
 - ⏰ **Temporary Unblocking**: Unblock sites for 10 minutes when needed
 - 📊 **Focus Statistics**: Track how many sites have been blocked and analyzed